How to Travel Prepared this Holiday Season, with Travel Protection

 Unexpected illness is an unavoidable facet of travel these days.
 Whether it’s getting sick before or during your trip, or a family member getting sick back home, it means travel complications are more likely and a travel protection plan might help if it happens to you.

-While there are many scenarios where travel insurance can help during disease outbreaks, remember that fear of contracting a disease is not a covered reason for cancelling or interrupting a trip.
+While there are many scenarios where travel protection can help during disease outbreaks, remember that fear of contracting a disease is not a covered reason for canceling or interrupting a trip.

 Trip-Wrecking Weather